AbdelrhmanIbrahim/rendering/readme.md

 - virtual tiles ground ✔
 - hiddenline mode ✔
 - emit line strip only when face is ccw ✔
-- selection and picking
+- mesh picking ✔
-- moving selected entities
+- moving picked entities
 - MSAA enable when needed
 - OI and OD transparency like weighted average or depth peeling
 - continue in real time rendering book